Can people with kidney disease or kidney failure still enjoy sex?

 How will I know whether sexual problems are due to physical or emotional causes?

 This requires a complete medical, psychological, and sexual history of you and your partner.
 Medicines should be reviewed for sexual side effects and changed if possible.
 Blood tests should include hormone levels and blood sugar levels to check for diabetes.
-Men can be checked to see if nerve and blood supply to the penis are good and if they can have an erection.
+Patients can be checked to see if nerve and blood supply to the penis are good and if they can have an erection.
 If no physical problem is found, an emotional cause must be considered.

 What can be done if the problem is physical?

-Women patients usually have less vaginal wetness and may have pain during sexual activity.
+Vaginas usually have less vaginal wetness and may have pain during sexual activity.
 Lower hormone levels can cause vaginal dryness.
 Use of a water-soluble vaginal lubricant can lower or stop pain associated with intercourse.
 Do not use petroleum jelly because it can increase the risk of infection.
-Some women may be unable to have a climax or may need more time to get "turned on" because of loss of energy, hormone changes, or medications for high blood pressure.
+Some patients may be unable to have a climax or may need more time to get "turned on" because of loss of energy, hormone changes, or medications for high blood pressure.
 A change in blood pressure medicine or extra hormones may be needed.
 Your doctor can provide information on options.